Georgios Koutoulas: Club career

-Koutoulas started from the academies of AEK Athens and in 1987 he was promoted to the men's team under Todor Veselinović.
+Koutoulas started football from his local club, Aris Skala and in the summer of 1985 he moved to the reserve team of AEK Athens.
+In 1987 he was promoted to the first team under Todor Veselinović.
 He played in mainly as center back and left back, while sometimes also played as a defensive midfielder.

 He had a very good first season and was considered a big talent of the time after his first appearances.
 The next season under Dušan Bajević, he also did very well and helped AEK with his performances to win the league in 1989.
 In fact, he was the third AEK player in appearances during that season.
 Afterwards, he showed himself to be relatively stagnant, while also facing injuries and his participation was clearly smaller.
 During his last three seasons in the team he was purely a substitute footballer and he rarely played.
 At AEK he won in total 4 championships, 2 cups, 2 Super Cups and a League Cup in 1990.

 On 8 August 1998 he was released from AEK and signed for PAS Giannina, where he played for one season.
 Afterwards he played another season for Panetolikos, before ending his career in 2000.